MidhunMohan911/Firebase_Todo/README.md

 - Http is used for fetching the data from firebase.
 - CRUD operations included.
 - Check Box is used to complete.
-- Provider is used as a state manager.
+- Bottomnavigation bar used for Navigate from one page to another.

 ## Firebase